shermanloan/scejson-doc/doc/module-loan.md

 This optional object specifies the number of payments between interest rate changes after the teaser term has elapsed.

-If the value of this element is greater than the number of payments per year, then any value is valid and the rate increase per step is equal to the annual rate increase.

-If the value of this element is less than or equal to the number of payments per year, then the value of the `TermStep.Step` field must evenly divide the number of payments per year.
-In this case, the rate increase per step is equal to the annual rate increase multiplied by the term step divided by the number of payments per year.

 <details><summary><b>TermStep fields</b></summary>